seonokkim/rag-app-fastapi/README.md

 ## Overview

-This is a Stock Trading FAQ Assistant application built with FastAPI and Timescale Vector.
+This is a Stock Trading Assistant application built with FastAPI and Timescale Vector.
 It allows users to ask questions about stock trading and get answers based on a knowledge base, with the ability to see the retrieved context and thought process.

 ## Features